apache/paimon/docs/content/concepts/primary-key-table.md

 Performance: For tables with a large amount of data, there will be a significant loss in performance.
 Moreover, initialization takes a long time.

-If your upsert does not rely on too old data, you can consider configuring index TTL and bootstrap-min-partition to reduce Index and initialization time:
+If your upsert does not rely on too old data, you can consider configuring index TTL to reduce Index and initialization time:
-- `'cross-partition-upsert.index-ttl'`: The TTL in rocksdb index, this can avoid maintaining too many indexes and lead to worse and worse performance.
+- `'cross-partition-upsert.index-ttl'`: The TTL in rocksdb index and initialization, this can avoid maintaining too many indexes and lead to worse and worse performance.
-- `'cross-partition-upsert.bootstrap-min-partition'`: The min partition bootstrap of rocksdb index, bootstrap will only read the partitions above it, and the smaller partitions will not be read into the index.
-This can reduce job startup time and excessive initialization of index.

 But please note that this may also cause data duplication.